vonidor01/styleguide/shellguide.md

 ### Which Shell to Use

 Bash is the only shell scripting language permitted for executables.

-Executables must start with `#!/bin/bash` and a minimum number of flags.
+Executables must start with `#!/bin/bash` and minimal flags.
 Use `set` to set shell options so that calling your script as `bash script_name` does not break its functionality.

 Restricting all executable shell scripts to *bash* gives us a consistent shell language that's installed on all our machines.
+In particular, this means there is generally no need to strive for POSIX-compatibility or otherwise avoid "bashisms".

-The only exception to this is where you're forced to by whatever you're coding for.
-One example of this is Solaris SVR4 packages which require plain Bourne shell for any scripts.
+The only exception to the above is where you're forced to by whatever you're coding for.
+For example some legacy operating systems or constrained execution environments may require plain Bourne shell for certain scripts.

 <a id="s1.2-when-to-use-shell"></a>